Summary

 - strain on the jaw joint (temporomandibular joint)

-- pain in the jaw joint or limited movement
+- pain or limited movement in the jaw joint

 - sore jaw muscles